anupamkakade/ruby-ex/README.md

 Ruby Sample App on OpenShift
 ============================

-This is a basic ruby application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.
+This is a basic ruby application for OpenShift v3 (I have deployed it to minishift) that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.

 If you'd like to install it, follow [these directions](https://github.com/sclorg/ruby-ex/blob/master/README.md#installation).